stefanstranger/stefanstranger.github.io/_posts/2020-02-28-PlayingWithGitHubActions.md

 ## Run a PowerShell script stored in your Repository

-Instead of an inline PowerShell script we can also use a PowerShell script from our Repository if we want.
+Instead of an inline PowerShell script we can also use a PowerShell script from our Repository.

 Check the following [Hello-World.ps1](https://github.com/stefanstranger/githubactions/blob/master/Hello-World.ps1) example script.